 We normally expect you to be state registered or have evidence of relevant academic and clinical expertise.

 This course is only open to home or EU students.
 We are currently not accepting applications from international students.

 Months of entry

-Study ultrasound on a validated course with a long established tradition for excellence.
-You develop the ultrasound scanning skills required in a range of roles including allied health professionals, midwives, nurses, GPs and medics.
+Study ultrasound on a CASE-accredited and university-validated course with an established tradition for excellence.
+Using ultrasound clinical practice simulators and scanning in the clinical department alongside a designated clinical supervisor, you will develop the skills required for your area of practice in a range of roles including allied health professionals, midwives, nurses, GPs and medics.

 Information for international students

 Please visit our website at https://www.shu.ac.uk/international

 Fees and funding